 Why Learn More About Maple?

 If you're interested in local food and agriculture you're probably a regular at your farmers market and have perhaps even visited a farm or two.
-But if you don't consider maple producers when engaging in fun and educational food events and outings you're really missing out!
+But you will really be missing out if you don't add maple producers to your list of fun and educational things to do.

 Most maple producers and sugarhouses are more than happy to show the public how the whole process works - especially kids!
 This is a perfect family-friendly outing that you can make a tradition every springtime.